Create a raster function template

 An empty function editor window appears.

-The tools at the top of the workspace allow you to add variables and manage the raster function template.
+The tools in the workspace allow you to add variables and manage the raster function template.
 You can use the tools to move and align the layout, add a raster variable input, add a scalar input, and delete the function nodes.

-12. In the list of raster functions, with the System filter, type to search for a specific raster function.
-To browse to existing raster function templates, click System and choose an option for filtering the contents.
-For example, choose My Organization to find raster function templates that were created and shared by members of your organization.
+2. Click My content, and choose an option for filtering the contents.
+For example, choose My organization to find raster function templates that were created and shared by members of your organization.

 Caution:

-14. Double-click the raster function in the editor window to open the property window and view or modify the properties on the following tabs:
+15. Double-click the raster function in the editor window to view or modify the properties on the following tabs:

 • Parameters—Edit the parameter values of the function.
 If not set as public variables, these values will be used when the template is run.

-• Variables—Set certain parameters as variables to expose them in the Analysis pane when running the function template by checking the box for IsPublic.
+• Variables—Turn on the IsPublic toggle button to expose a parameter as a variable when you open the raster function template to run it.
 Rename parameters in the Name column to provide additional context.
-Renaming the input raster parameter can be important when there are multiple raster inputs required for a combination of processes.
+For example, renaming the input raster parameter can be important when there are multiple raster inputs required for a combination of processes.

 Note:

-• Add functions to the editor window and combine the processes.
+• Add more raster functions to the editor window and combine the processes.

-• Click the Edit Properties button Edit Properties at the top of the editor window to edit the raster function template properties.
-If the raster function template includes multidimensional analysis, specify the multidimensional rules settings.
+• Click the Edit template properties button Edit template properties at the top of the editor window to edit the raster function template properties.
+If the raster function template includes multidimensional analysis, specify the Multidimensional Rules settings.

-• Click the Auto Layout button Auto Layout to apply an automatic layout for the raster function template.
+• Click the Auto layout button Auto layout to apply an automatic layout to the raster function template.

 To link two nodes, click and drag an edge of the raster function source node toward the target raster function node, creating a link between the two.

-You can also modify the position of the individual raster functions by hovering the cursor over the individual raster functions to see the cursor icon change Move icon to indicate you can click the cursor and drag the raster function to a new position within the raster function editor.
+You can also modify the position of an individual raster function by hovering the pointer over it.
+When the pointer icon changes to the Move icon Move icon, drag the raster function to a new position in the Raster Function Editor window.

 The Save window appears.
-You can specify a title, type, tags, and the folder in which to store it, as well as sharing options.
-Then click Save.
+You can specify a title, type, tags, and the folder where it will be stored, as well as sharing options.

-When you save the raster function template, it is saved as an item in My Content.
+When you save the raster function template, it is saved as an item in My content.
 You can share the item publicly or with members of your organization.
-To reuse the template, in the Analysis pane, click the Browse Raster Function Templates button Browse Raster Function Templates, and browse to the template.
+To reuse the template, in the Raster Function Templates pane in Map Viewer, click Browse Raster Function Templates Browse Raster Function Templates, and browse to the template.

 Tip: